 At WWDC 2017 Apple unveiled a new, person-to-person application of Apple Pay that works through Messages.
 Apple Pay Cash eventually rolled out in the US as part of the iOS 11.2 update in Dec 2017, but we're still waiting for the worldwide (and especially UK) launches.

 We have already seen Apple Pay Cash appear on some of our iPhones so we are hopefully that a UK launch will happen soon.

 When?
-The UK launch is expected by WWDC 2018 at the latest
+The UK launch is expected at WWDC 2018

 Mergers & acquisitions

 What Apple has done already in 2018 is buy Shazam - although that one is with the regulators right now.
 Hopefully it will all go through and we'll get some nice new features to enjoy thanks to the acquisition.

 However, it hardly needs stating that the company isn't in a hurry to divest itself of that cash cushion.
 Any merger & acquisition activity is likely to be comparatively conservative: rather than going for the big names that crop up in prediction articles like this one, Apple is far more likely to pick up smallish but promising firms on the way up and take their products in house - just as it did with Siri.